 The release of species for initiatives related to assisted colonization (also known as assisted migration or managed relocation) should be duly considered in this context (see Hulme 2015).

-A selection of key guidance documents for each pathway category is provided below.
+A selection of key guidance documents for each pathway category is provided below (in addition to the ISPM documents already mentioned above).